jsoprych/flexdata/README.md

 Ensure the server supports PHP (for data.php) and serves static files with correct MIME types (e.g., text/javascript for .js).

 Usage
-The FlexData suite provides a master-detail interface for JSON data:
+The FlexData grid displays JSON data in a sortable, paginated, and filterable interface:

-<csv-grid data-src="/api/data.php" rows-per-page="10">: Displays a sortable, paginated, filterable grid.
-Click rows to select and view details.
+<csv-grid data-src="/api/data.php" rows-per-page="10">: Displays a grid with 50 records from data.csv (converted to JSON by data.php).
-<detail-view>: Shows selected row data in a card format.
-<control-panel>: Offers buttons to export data as CSV, reset search, and toggle column visibility.
 Features:
 Sorting: Click or press Enter/Space on column headers to sort (numeric or alphabetic).
 Pagination: Navigate with Previous/Next or select rows per page (5, 10, 20, 50).
 Filtering: Search via an input field (case-insensitive, any column).
-Column Toggling: Show/hide columns via checkboxes.
-Export: Download filtered data as CSV.
-Styling: Fully customizable via CSS variables (default: Helvetica, light theme).
+Styling: Customizable via CSS variables (default: Helvetica, light theme).
 Override in :root or :host.
 Accessibility: ARIA attributes (role="grid", aria-sort).

-State Management: Centralized StateManager ensures reactive updates across components.

 Customization
-Override CSS variables in your HTML or CSS to customize the appearance:
+Override CSS variables in your HTML or CSS:
 :root {
   --bg-body: #f8f9fa;
   --bg-primary: #ffffff;
   --bg-row-even: #e9ecef;
   --font-family: 'Roboto', sans-serif;
   --text-button: #007bff;
-  /* Add more as needed */
 }

-Expanding the Component Library

-Add new components to src/components/ (e.g., src/components/chart-view.ts).
-Update build.js to include new entry points:entryPoints: [
-  { in: 'src/components/csv-grid.ts', out: 'csv-grid' },
-  { in: 'src/components/detail-view.ts', out: 'detail-view' },
-  { in: 'src/components/control-panel.ts', out: 'control-panel' },
-  { in: 'src/state-manager.ts', out: 'state-manager' },
-  { in: 'src/components/chart-view.ts', out: 'chart-view' }
-]

-For app-specific code, create src/app/app.ts and add to entryPoints.

 Notes

-The data source (api/data.php) returns JSON.
-For CSV fallback, consider Papa Parse:<script src="https://cdnjs.cloudflare.com/ajax/libs/PapaParse/5.4.1/papaparse.min.js"></script>
+The data source (api/data.php) converts data.csv (50 records) to JSON.
 Components use Shadow DOM for style encapsulation; page styling is in index.html.
 The public/ directory is self-contained for production.
 The project is lightweight, using only TypeScript, esbuild, and native Web Components APIs.